walbourn/walbourn.github.io/_posts/2013-08-20-living-without-d3dx.md

 Careful readers will note that there are a few omissions from this table.

 <ul>
- 	<li>The <code>ID3DXMatrixStack</code> from D3DXMath doesn't have a new version, but it's actually pretty easy to implement your own.
-If someone has a burning need for this, see <a href="https://github.com/microsoft/DirectXTK/issues/240">here</a>.</li>
  	<li>The Precomputed Radiance Transfer (PRT) simulator is only available in closed-source form in legacy D3DX9.
 There are a number of papers that cover this technology in the literature, and the most generally useful parts of this functionality are the <a href="https://walbourn.github.io/spherical-harmonics-math/">SHmath</a> functions which are available.</li>
 </ul>